 Mike DeSalvo occasionally teaches and assists with UBI's TIG Welding Seminars, and the Steel TIG and Titanium frame building classes.
 A native of Yreka, California, Mike now calls Ashland, Oregon his home.
 He is a multiple award winner at the North American Handmade Bicycle Show and he has established a world-wide reputation as a versatile frame builder in steel and titanium.

-Paul Sadoff joined UBI's staff as a guest frame building instructor in 2008, and he teaches a session of UBI's TIG Welded Steel frame building class every summer.
+Paul Sadoff joined UBI's staff as a guest frame building instructor in 2008, and he occasionally teaches a session of UBI's TIG Welded Steel frame building class.
 Paul has been building frames fulltime since 1988, and is best known as the creator and builder of Rock Lobster Cycles in Santa Cruz, California.

 Denise Sutphin was raised in Ashland, Oregon and grew up riding bikes with her brothers all over town.
 She started working in the bicycle industry in the 1980’s at United Bicycle Supply.
-She currently oversees the administration side of UBI.
-Denise loves to ride her bikes, hike, camp, travel, and spend time with her husband and two grown children.
+She currently oversees the administrative side of UBI.
+Denise loves to ride her bikes, hike, camp, travel, and spend time with her husband and two adult children.

 Richard Whitley hails from Decatur, Illinois.
 Richard got his start in the bicycle industry at a shop in Ashland, Oregon in 1981.
 Richard officially retired from public school administration a few years ago and currently is UBI’s tech guy and occasional classroom assistant.
 Richard has toured in France, raced mountain bikes in the 1980’s, and enjoys hiking and van camping at the Oregon coast with his wife, Rachel, and their dog, Jack Wagon.